 Wicomico Council

-SALISBURY, Md. - The Wicomico County Council held an open work session on Tuesday to discuss the possibility of eliminating the position of County Executive.
+SALISBURY, Md. - The Wicomico County Council held an open work session on May 21st to first discuss the possibility of eliminating the position of County Executive.
 The Council says it wants to put the power in the hands of the people, but supporters of the executive position argue that this move is a power grab.

 A steady stream of Wicomico County voters on both sides of this issue voiced their opinions on this possible charter amendment at the podium.